BotClub/glipbot-getsatisfaction/README.md

     gsbot gs search topics sort:votes glip
     ...

-### Configuration

-### external-scripts

-There will inevitably be functionality that everyone will want.
-Instead of writing it yourself, you can use existing plugins.

-Hubot is able to load plugins from third-party `npm` packages.
-This is the recommended way to add functionality to your hubot.
-You can get a list of available hubot plugins on [npmjs.com][npmjs] or by using `npm search`:

-    % npm search hubot-scripts panda
-    NAME             DESCRIPTION                        AUTHOR DATE       VERSION KEYWORDS
-    hubot-pandapanda a hubot script for panda responses =missu 2014-11-30 0.9.2   hubot hubot-scripts panda ...

-To use a package, check the package's documentation, but in general it is:

-1. Use `npm install --save` to add the package to `package.json` and install it
-2. Add the package name to `external-scripts.json` as a double quoted string

-You can review `external-scripts.json` to see what is included by default.

 ##  Persistence

 If you are going to use the `hubot-redis-brain` package (strongly suggested),